Why You Should Protect Your Small Business With a Trademark

 Trademarks Build Trust in Your Small Business

 Not only do trademarks help with small business branding but, customers can feel safe with what they are buying.
+The USPTO also notes that trademarks help guard against counterfeiting and fraud, which is part of why clear brand protection matters as a business grows.

 This is common in the fashion industry where lots of people are selling fake clothes under big brand labels.
 They tend to be sold in shady markets and online under a fake store.